learn-co-students/module-3-round-1-web-010818-complete-this-challenge-1520260089/README.md

 **Before you do anything else, change the variable `theatreId` in your index.js file to your assigned id.**

-Use your assigned id to get the data all of the showings at your theatre.
+Use your assigned id to get the data for all of the showings at your theatre.

 GET `https://evening-plateau-54365.herokuapp.com/theatres/:id`